brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 #### Landings

-Commercial landings of quillback rockfish in Washington were provided directly by Washington Department of Fish and Wildlife (WDFW) for years ranging from 1889 to 2014 and compiled from PacFIN for years from 2015 to 2020.
+Commercial landings of quillback rockfish in Washington were provided directly by the WDFW for years ranging from 1889 to 2014 and compiled from PacFIN for years from 2015 to 2020.
 Only eight of the years before 1973 have non-zero landings, and all are less than 0.04 mt.
 Consequently, we exclude landings before 1973 for this assessment.
 There is limited commercial fishery removals of quillback rockfish off the Washington coast and not all years have commercial landings.
 The highest annual landing was 2.20 mt in 1973 with only three other years exceeding 1 mt of harvest (1989, 1990, and 2000).
 Washington closed state waters to commercial fixed gears in 1995 and to trawling in 1999.
-Quillback rockfish are occasionally encountered as bycatch in other commercial fisheries and there are four treaty tribes off the Washington coast that fish under separate commercial rules and are not subject to the state water closures. quillback rockfish is landed as part of the mixed nearshore rockfish market category and species composition data are applied.
-In 2020, access to Neah Bay was closed for commercial fisheries sampling due to the Covid-19 pandemic, so an average proportion for quillback rockfish composition data taken from 2017-2019 was applied to the nearshore rockfish market category for the Neah Bay Port group in 2020.
+Quillback rockfish are occasionally encountered as bycatch in other commercial fisheries and there are four treaty tribes off the Washington coast that fish under separate commercial rules and are not subject to the state water closures.
+Quillback rockfish is landed as part of the mixed nearshore rockfish market category and species composition data are applied.
+In 2020, access to Neah Bay was closed for commercial fisheries sampling due to the COVID-19 pandemic, so an average proportion for quillback rockfish composition data taken from 2017-2019 was applied to the nearshore rockfish market category for the Neah Bay Port group in 2020.

 The input catches in the model represent total removals: landings plus discards (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
-Discards totals for the commercial fleet for years between 2002-2019 were determined based on West Coast Groundfish Observer Program (WCGOP) data provided in the Groundfish Expanded Mortality Multiyear (GEMM) product.
+Discards totals for the commercial fleet for years between 2002-2019 were determined based on WCGOP data provided in the Groundfish Expanded Mortality Multiyear (GEMM) product.
 The total coastwide observed discards were allocated by state and area based on the total observed landings observed by WCGOP.
 Discards were added to landings in years where landings were non-zero to obtain total removals for 2002-2019.
-Total removals prior to 2002, and for 2020 where no WCGOP data were yet available, were calculated based on the average discard rates from WCGOP for years within both landings and discards for Washington (8.3 percent).
+Total removals prior to 2002, and for 2020 where no WCGOP data were yet available, were calculated using the average discard rates from WCGOP for years within both landings and discards for Washington (8.3 percent).

 #### Length Compositions

-Available length data collected from commercial fisheries from 1980-2019 was extracted from PacFIN for Washington quillback rockfish (Table \ref{tab:com-len-samps}, extracted 2/23/2021).
-No commercial length samples were collected in 2020 due to sampling restrictions caused by the Covid-19 pandemic.
+Available length data collected from commercial fisheries from 1980-2019 were extracted from PacFIN for Washington quillback rockfish (Table \ref{tab:com-len-samps}, extracted 2/23/2021).
+No commercial length samples were collected in 2020 due to sampling restrictions caused by the COVID-19 pandemic.
 There are very few length samples of quillback rockfish from commercial fisheries in Washington.
 The largest number of length samples (n = 106) occurs for 2006, while every other year had fewer than 20 samples.

 The distribution of the lengths in the commercial data was variable and ranged between 20 - 50 cm (the maximum length data bin size, Figure \ref{fig:com-len-data}).
-Given the high number of samples in 2006 compared to other years, the aggregate lengths were very similar to the length data for 2006 (Figure \ref{fig:wa-len-agg})).
+Given the high number of samples in 2006 compared to other years, the aggregate lengths were very similar to the length data for 2006 (Figure \ref{fig:wa-len-agg}).
 The mean size observed by the commercial fishery was variable within and across years (Figure \ref{fig:mean-com-len-data}).

 The input sample sizes for the commercial length data were calculated via the Stewart method (Ian Stewart, personal communication) which incorporate the number of trips and fish by year: